 “It is, in fact.
 At some point they may try to harm you, and I’ll be compelled to intervene.”

 Terra shrugs.
 “That’s your problem.
 All I care about is making sure your kind doesn’t hurt anyone here.
 Just be a good guardian and keep me safe while I do it.”

 Puck gives a long-suffering sigh.
 “Well, I would like to be on record as advising you against it… with only your well-being in mind, of course.
 There are limits to my power, and if you antagonize too many fae, I won’t be able to protect you.
 Think of your father.
 He went through quite a lot of trouble, binding me to watch over you.
 Surely he wouldn’t want you to go seeking danger, and make it all for naught.”

 Heat floods Terra’s stomach and chest as his hands curl into fists.
 He’s trying to get a rise out of you.
 Don’t take the bait.
 Terra bites his tongue until he’s a bit calmer and knows he can control the volume of his voice.
 “Well since he’s dead, I don’t know what he’d want,” Terra mutters.
-“And my dad’s murderer is the last person I’d listen to about respecting his memory.”
+“And his murderer is the last person I’d listen to about respecting his memory.”